 This leads to too much calcium in the blood (hypercalcaemia), which can cause various health problems.

-Most people have four parathyroid glands in their neck, just behind the thyroid gland.
-Each parathyroid gland is about the size of a grain of rice.
+Most people have four parathyroid glands, usually situated in their neck just behind the thyroid gland.
+Each parathyroid gland is about the size of a small lentil or half a grain of rice.

 Your parathyroid glands produce parathyroid hormone (PTH).
 This hormone regulates the amount of calcium in your blood.